 Mensch Monique!: Interview at Cobargo Folk Festival

-Mensch, Monique! were in Australia earlier this year, playing gigs, house concerts and festivals.
+Mensch, Monique! were in Australia earlier in 2019, playing gigs, house concerts and festivals.
 I caught up with Jule and Georg at Cobargo Folk Festival to find out how musical and family life had been treating them since the days of The Beez.

 We spoke under a blazing sun, with welcome shade from the café marquee, perched

 precariously on milk crates, sipping on ginger and lemongrass over cubed